 Read more about configuring uWSGI in uWSGI documentation.

-If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy in front of it.
+If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy or load balancer in front of it.

 For example, in NGINX you can use the